 When people search for the best hard drive wipe software, they are often looking for a way to delete all data on a piece of equipment in order to reuse it.
 In these instances, drive wipe software will effectively clean the equipment, ready for reuse.
 However, it is vitally important to understand that if your intention is to resell, recycle, or otherwise dispose of the equipment, even secure data deletion software will not be sufficient: hard drive data wiping must be used.

-Obliterating Sensitive Data With Secure Data Deletion Software
+Obliterating Sensitive Data

 There are several scenarios in which a company may be interested in completely wiping all data from a disk or hard drive.
 Perhaps new equipment has been purchased for one department, and the older equipment is intended to be passed down to another department.
 Or perhaps a hard drive contained backup files for a particular client or project, and those backup files are no longer needed as the project is completed or the client is no longer using your services.